hislopkent/GarminR10Analyzer/README.md

 ---
 ### 🔐 OpenAI API Key Setup
-To use the AI Insights feature, set your OpenAI API key as an environment variable:
+To use the AI Feedback feature, set your OpenAI API key as an environment variable:

 ```
 OPENAI_API_KEY=your_key_here